 The account summary provides an outline of where your account stands and your balance total.
-This will include your current balance, the amount of credit you have available, any fees or interest you’ve been charged since the previous statement and the time period your statement covers.
+This will include your current balance and statement balance, the amount of credit you have available, any fees or interest you’ve been charged since the previous statement and the time period your statement covers.
 This section may also include figures related to your cash credit line.

 Your payment information section will provide you with your outstanding balance and the minimum payment required to avoid late fees or APR increases.
 Here you’ll also find the date your payment is due, so mark your calendar if you haven’t already set up automatic payments.

 Paying less than the minimum requirement, or not getting your payment in by the due date, may lead to a late fee or a spiked interest rate.
-If you do miss a credit card payment, try to submit at least the minimum as soon as you can — once you’re 60 days overdue you’ll face a penalty interest rate and your delinquent payment will be reported to the three major credit bureaus (Equifax, Experian and TransUnion), resulting in a hit to your credit score.
+If you do miss a credit card payment, try to submit at least the minimum as soon as you can.
+Once you’re 60 days overdue, you’ll face a penalty interest rate, and your delinquent payment will be reported to the three major credit bureaus (Equifax, Experian and TransUnion), resulting in a hit to your credit score.

 You’ll also see a total minimum payment warning on your statement, which credit issuers must provide to indicate where you stand in paying off your balance.
 This section shows how long it would take to pay off your current balance if you were to make only minimum payments.
 It also provides you with how much interest you’ll pay during that time, giving you an idea of how much that payment pattern will actually cost you.

 Credit card providers are required to give you an idea of what you’d need to pay per month—with no additional purchases—in order to pay off the balance in three years (36 months).
 This comparison will show you the long-term savings opportunity by budgeting and upping your monthly payment amount, if possible.

 Included beneath the minimum payment warning should be your credit counseling notice, which is provided as an option to connect with a non-profit credit counseling agency.
-If making your payments in time seems to be a potential long-term problem, don’t hesitate to reach out.
+If making your payments on time seems to be a potential long-term problem, don’t hesitate to reach out.
 Short-term issues can often be solved with a phone call or email to your credit issuer, but some circumstances require additional help to start getting debt under control.

 Your statement will include a payment coupon for you to include if mailing your payment to ensure it’s applied to the correct account.
-But if available, utilizing automated payments is the best way to keep your payments consistent.
+But, if available, utilizing automated payments is the best way to keep your payments consistent.
 This section will also include your bank’s payment address, which may be useful to keep handy.

-Transactions from the Billing Period
+Transactions from the billing period

-This section may very well be the most useful information on your credit card statement.
+This section may be the most useful information on your credit card statement.
 Here you can find an itemized list of charges, credits or payments you made over the course of the billing cycle.

-Each line will provide you with the date the transaction was made and the date it was posted, along with the location (city and state) and the name of the store, restaurant, gas station or wherever else you charged your card.
+Each line will provide you with the date the transaction was made and the date it was posted, along with the location (city and state) and the name of the merchant.
 Each of these transactions will be given a reference number as well as the last four digits of the card used (in the event the account has multiple authorized users).